DDoS-Guard L3-L4 protection

-The service does not protect against application level attacks (L7), select another type of protection for this.
+The service does not protect against application layer attacks (L7), select a different type of protection for this.

-) or public IP addresses, only for addresses from a public dedicated subnet or public subnet.
+) or public IP addresses.It can only be activated for addresses from a public dedicated subnet or public subnet.

 Principle of operation

 By default, one secure IP address is provided with the service.
-If you need to protect several servers in the pool, you need to order additional secure IP addresses for them.
+If you need to protect several servers in a pool, you need to order additional secure IP addresses for them.

 Cost